 I have been ill for a long time.
 My hepatitis has been aggravated the last three months.
-My depression has been a bit better, but it seems to linger like an unwelcome guest.
+The Bipolar depression has been a bit better, but it seems to linger like an unwelcome guest.
 Recovery from the effects from my brain tumor has stalled.
 And I suppose I could go on, but I won’t.

-I’m mindful that I was very aware of hypochondriacs before this recent spate with a medical issues.
+I’m mindful that I was aware of hypochondriacs before this recent spate with a medical issues.
 I was pretty much annoyed by these complainers, they seemed to always be talking about themselves.
 Their self-absorption with problems and complaints was an irritant for me.

 Maintaining a spiritual discipleship is an obvious challenge.
 Having something even resembling a living faith is pretty hard.
 Three things have helped me.
 These three doesn’t mean that there aren’t others, its just these are the boiled-down essentials.

 Things will often turn from bitter to sweet in just a moment.
 I think of Jesus turning plain, basic water into a delicious and succulent wine.
-When he shows up, everything changes– I change.
-I need him, his presence isn’t an “option.”
+When He shows up, everything changes– I change.
+I need him, His presence isn’t an option.

 2) The Word–